Xiaomi Mi 11 Lite 5G release date, price, news, leaks and rumors

 Announced at a Xiaomi launch event alongside the Mi 11 Ultra, this small-scale version of the Mi 11 is... well, small.
 Its key selling point, other than being low-cost and 5G-connected, is its thin and light body.

-There's a few other key specs too though, so if you're looking for an affordable 5G phone it could be a good choice when it launches.
-We should clarify, that this isn't the 'Xiaomi Mi 11 Lite' but the 'Xiaomi Mi 11 Lite 5G' - that former phone is slightly different in a few key ways (not just the lack of 5G) and isn't coming to as many regions.
+There's a few other key specs too, though, so if you're looking for an affordable 5G phone, it could be a good choice when it launches.
+We should clarify, this isn't the 'Xiaomi Mi 11 Lite' but the 'Xiaomi Mi 11 Lite 5G' – the former phone is slightly different in a few key ways (not just the lack of 5G) and isn't coming to as many regions.

-Here's everything we know about the phone, from its internal specs to its cameras and more.
+Here's everything we know about the phone, from its internal specs and design to its cameras, display and more.

 Cut to the chase